It’s no secret that I’ve fallen in love with pork recently.

 Therefore, I refused to eat it.
 Well, except for bacon of course, because that has some pink to it…

 But tastes can change.
 Lately, I have been all about the pork.

 It’s a lean meat, but it’s also so tender and takes on flavors so well.
 It’s just plain delicious, and when you cook it the right way, oh man – it’s downright mouthwatering.

-There are tons of tried and true pork recipes out there, but I have to say that this is the easiest and most flavorful all-in-one meal that I’ve tried.
+There are tons of tried and true pork recipes out there, and I’ve recently been preparing tenderloin in the pressure cooker, but I have to say that this is the easiest and most flavorful all-in-one meal that I’ve tried.

 What makes it so easy, you ask?
 Well, all you have to do is start by seasoning the meat with a simple combination of salt and pepper.
 You sear it on all sides, to lock in the juiciness of the meat.